 If you have weak nails, or are terrible at painting and designing nails on your own, acrylics can really come in handy.
 Eventually, however, acrylics must be removed and replaced.
 If not removed correctly, you can cause some serious damage and discomfort to your nails and fingertips.
+The following steps will allow you to successful and painlessly remove acrylics:

 1. Gather all supplies and head for a comfortable location with a flat surface.